nuuuwan/lk_parliament_docs/tests/data/en.md

         - property or any exclusive privilege belonging to a budgetary
         - entity shall be credited to the Consolidated Fund and shall
         - be dealt with in the manner as may be prescribed.
-        - PART VIII
+VIII.
     - S TATUTORY  F UNDS
 39.
     1. The Secretary to the Treasury shall supervise, examine, and monitor all statutory funds and may issue directives on statutory funds in respect of which any other written law does not provide for such matters.
         - Powers of the Secretary to the Treasury on statutory funds